kimtth/awesome-azure-openai-llm/README.md

 | Steps     | A plan is a series of steps for the kernel to execute                                                                                                                                                                                                                                                 |
 | Pipeline  | Executing the steps results in fulfilling the user's ASK                                                                                                                                                                                                                                              |
 | GET       | And the user gets what they asked for ...

+### **Langchain vs Sementic Kernel vs Azure Machine Learning Prompt flow** ###

+- What's the difference between LangChain and Semantic Kernel?

+  LangChain has many agents, tools, plugins etc. out of the box.
+More over, LangChain has 10x more popularity, so has about 10x more developer activity to improve it.
+On other hand, **Semantic Kernel architecture and quality is better**, that's quite promising for Semantic Kernel. [@link](https://github.com/microsoft/semantic-kernel/discussions/1326)

+- What's the difference between Azure Machine Laering PromptFlow and Semantic Kernel?

+  1. Low/No Code vs C#, Python, Java
+  1. Focused on Prompt orchestrating vs Integrate LLM into their existing app.

 # **Section 6** : Improvement #